 Hartlepool

-§ This page provides an overview of a UK's local authority district, bringing together various information to help you better understand this district.
+§ This page gives an overview of the Hartlepool local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
+One of 361 district profiles on Baseview.

-Hartlepool, on the Durham coast, combines a historic maritime centre with coastal landscapes.
+Overview ⁞ Hartlepool, on the Durham coast, combines a historic maritime centre with coastal landscapes.
 The town’s Headland preserves medieval St Hilda’s Church and defensive walls, while the modern Hartlepool Marina features leisure facilities, galleries, and the National Museum of the Royal Navy with the restored HMS Trincomalee.
 Seaton Carew offers sandy beaches and a traditional seaside atmosphere, while nearby cliffs and nature reserves highlight the rugged coastline.
 The town’s mix of maritime history, seafront attractions, and natural landscapes gives it a distinctive coastal character.

+Who governs Hartlepool?
 The local government for this district is: Hartlepool Borough Council (Unitary Authority).

 Constituencies in Hartlepool